What are Your Pronouns? Examining Gender Pronoun Usage on Twitter: Discussion

 \subsection{Broader Impact}

 Openly declaring one's gender nonconformity can be daunting \cite{inside2018problem}.
-Yet in this paper, we witness an increasing number of people who feel comfortable sharing their non-binary identities with the public, and we underscore the effects of observing gender pronoun usage on gender pronoun adoption.
+Yet we witness an increasing number of people publicly sharing their non-binary identities.
+This paper underscores how observing gender pronoun usage can affect gender pronoun adoption.
 Even the active declaration of gender pronouns by cisgender people, however self-evident, is an expression of solidarity with those whose genders lie beyond the dichotomous sociocultural perceptions of gender.
-Thus, our work bears actionable insights toward improving gender inclusivity in online spaces by encouraging gender pronoun disclosure.
+Thus, our work provides actionable insights toward improving gender inclusivity in online spaces by encouraging gender pronoun disclosure.

-We believe the findings of this work can be generalized beyond the dataset we study.
+By focusing on more generalizable aspects of network dynamics and Twitter usage, our results also carry transferable implications to other situations, contexts, and mediums beyond strictly COVID-19 discussions.
 The omnipresence of the COVID-19 pandemic motivated us to use this dataset as a tool to study a heterogeneous sample of the Twitter population, including not only the marginalized LGBTQ+ community but also the wider cisgender society.
-By focusing on more generalizable aspects of network dynamics and Twitter usage, we believe that our results carry transferable implications to other situations, contexts, and mediums beyond strictly COVID-19 discussions.